luisfuturist/ec-solubio/README.md

 # Enterprise Challenge - Solubio

-## Project Overview
-The **Enterprise Challenge - Solubio** aims to develop a smart, AI-powered chatbot named "Dra.
-Jô" for Solubio.
-This chatbot will assist with a variety of tasks, including customer service, appointment scheduling, sales inquiries, and technical support.
-The solution will be designed to meet Solubio's business requirements while ensuring scalability, ease of use, and operational efficiency.
+The **Enterprise Challenge - Solubio** project focuses on creating "Dra.
+Jô," a sophisticated, AI-driven chatbot designed to enhance Solubio’s customer service experience.
+It can be extended to implement capabilities like automated scheduling, sales support, and technical assistance, Dra.
+Jô will streamline customer interactions and boost operational efficiency.
+This solution will be built for scalability, ease of use, and adaptability to Solubio's evolving business needs.

+## Purpose

+To develop a multi-functional AI chatbot tailored to optimize customer interactions and service processes.

-## Objectives
+## Project Goals
-The goal is to create a personalized and efficient chatbot that enhances customer experience by:
-- Collecting customer information.
-- Scheduling appointments with Dra.
-Jô.
-- Responding to frequently asked questions about Solubio’s services.

-The chatbot will ensure that users can access essential information quickly and conveniently, improving overall customer satisfaction and operational efficiency.
+- **Enhance User Experience**: Provide a pleasant and efficient experience through natural-language communication.
+- **Reduce Response Time**: Minimize customer wait times by automating responses.
+- **Ensure Quality Interactions**: Deliver reliable, accurate responses that meet high standards for service quality.

 ## Scope

-The chatbot will be powered by AI/NLP technologies and will be accessible via **WhatsApp** and **Solubio's website**.
-It will have the following capabilities:

-* **Natural Language Understanding (NLU)**: The chatbot will comprehend user intent even with colloquial language or minor grammatical errors.
-* **Provide Relevant Information**: It will answer frequently asked questions related to Solubio’s services, business hours, locations, and other key details.
-* **Appointment Scheduling**: The bot will collect client details and suggest optimal dates and times for consultations with Dra.
-Jô.
-* **Collect Feedback**: It will gather user feedback on chatbot interactions and Solubio’s services to improve future engagements.
+It will support the following features:

+- **Natural Language Understanding**: Interpret and respond to user queries in a conversational style.
+- **Intent Recognition**: Accurately identify user needs to provide relevant solutions.
+- **API Integration Capability**: Ability to connect to both internal and external APIs to retrieve and process information.
+- **Dynamic Response Generation**: Generate tailored responses to users’ queries based on context.
+- **Data Logging**: Record messages, actions, and responses for analysis and future optimization.

+**Out-of-Scope**: Complex state management or conversation memory across sessions.

 ## Repository Structure

-- **pm/**: Project management files, including sprint documentation, roadmap, backlog, and to-do lists.
+- **pm/**: Project management resources, including sprint documentation, the project roadmap, backlog, and to-do lists.
-- **docs/**: Technical documentation, including architecture diagrams, solution requirements, and design decisions.
+- **docs/**: Technical documentation, covering architecture diagrams, solution requirements, and design rationales.

 ## Team Members
 - Bruno Conterato (RM561048)